abhi16180/photon/README.md

 Give a ⭐️ if this project helped you!
 <br>
-You can also support me by,
+You can support me by,
 <br>
 <a href="https://www.buymeacoffee.com/abhi1.6180" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>